-Although spelt flour can be challenging when used for yeasted baked goods (where it is often best to combine it with an equal amount of all-purpose flour), it works like a dream when used alone for pie crusts for both sweet pies and savory quiches.
+Although spelt flour can be challenging when used for yeasted baked goods, it works like a dream when used alone for pie crusts for both sweet pies and savory quiches.
 Even if you're not a fan of whole-grain piecrusts (which can sometimes be too thick, dry, and crumbly), please give this one a try.
 When made with a light hand, it is as tender and flaky - and much, much healthier - than boring old all-purpose flour white crusts.

 - 2 cups spelt flour

 - 2/3 cup unsalted butter (chilled; cut into a 1-inch dice)